baileymorton989/gambitparser/README.md

 This package was developed using Ubuntu and we have not tested it using other operating systems.
 We recommend building Gambit on a Linux machine with >=Ubuntu 16.04.
 More information on building and working with Gambit can be found on their [build](http://www.gambit-project.org/gambit16/16.0.0/build.html) page.

 ## Contributing
-We are open to pull requests and look forward to expanding this library further to tackle more complex games.
+We are open to pull requests and look forward to expanding this library further to tackle more complex forecasting methods.
 Please open an issue to discuss any changes or improvements.
 To install `gambitparser`, along with the tools you need to develop and run tests, run the following in your virtualenv:

 ```bash